alibo/simple-mqtt-network-lab/README.md

 Note: Toxiproxy 2.5 treats `enabled` as read-only via the REST API; use toxics (above) or delete/recreate the proxy instead.

+### OS-level Impairments with tc netem

+For true per‑packet loss/jitter/latency at the OS level, use the NetEm helper.
+It applies `tc netem` in the Toxiproxy network namespace so all proxied MQTT traffic is affected.

+- Helper script: `bash scripts/netem.sh`
+- Defaults: `TARGET=toxiproxy`, `IFACE=eth0`, and it will exec into the `network-troubleshooting` container if present; otherwise it starts a short‑lived helper.

+Examples:
+- Show current qdisc: `bash scripts/netem.sh status`
+- 120ms delay with 40ms jitter: `bash scripts/netem.sh delay 120 40`
+- 5% packet loss: `bash scripts/netem.sh loss 5`
+- Combine delay+loss: `bash scripts/netem.sh shape 120 20 2 10`
+- Egress bandwidth limit: `bash scripts/netem.sh rate 512kbps` (accepts `kbps|mbps` or `kbit|mbit`)
+- Combine all (with bandwidth): `bash scripts/netem.sh shape 120 20 2 10 1mbps`
+- Clear NetEm: `bash scripts/netem.sh clear`

+Notes:
+- This is real packet impairment below TCP, unlike Toxiproxy's slicer toxic which only fragments streams.
+- Requires NET_ADMIN capability; the `network-troubleshooting` container has it by default.
+- Bandwidth limiting uses a TBF child qdisc under the `netem` root and shapes egress on the target interface.
+It typically affects both directions of proxied flows since traffic in each direction egresses that interface.
+- You can override TBF tuning via env: `TBF_BURST` (default `32kbit`) and `TBF_LATENCY` (default `400ms`).

 ### Half‑Open Simulation

 - `halfdown` adds a downstream `limit_data` toxic with `bytes=0`, effectively blackholing server→client.
 The client keeps sending (e.g., PINGREQ, publishes) but never receives responses (PINGRESP, PUBACK).
 No FIN/RST is sent; the server still sees client traffic until keepalive/app timeouts.